threalwinky/threalwinky.github.io/content/post/imaginary2025/index.md

 ![image](https://hackmd.io/_uploads/H1UCXi1sxx.png)

-Now let spot on what we can do. when we create a game, we can control the language to send to the server.
+Now let’s spot what we can do.
+When we create a game, we can control the language that is sent to the server.

 ![image](https://hackmd.io/_uploads/rkCGEsksxe.png)

-Then the server will read the language file in this code, takes all words and choose random 25 words from this to add to the game.
+Then the server reads the language file in the code, takes all the words, and randomly chooses 25 of them to add to the game.

 ![image](https://hackmd.io/_uploads/BkCYVj1iex.png)

 So it uses `os.path.join()` to concat the filename.
 Let's deep down to its behavior here: https://www.geeksforgeeks.org/python/python-os-path-join-method/ .
-You can see that if there is root directory or file, it will start from there.
+As we can see, if there is root directory or file, it will start from there:

 ![image](https://hackmd.io/_uploads/BJqWro1olx.png)